tangjm/data-engineering-notes/public/AWS/module6_compute/notes_compute.md

 - Cost optimisation should be done routinely by analysing your systems
 - Use Tagging to identify what each resource is being used for and by whom.
 Cost allocation tags can be activated in the Billing and Cost Management console.
 Cost allocation reports can be generated with usage and costs grouped by your tags.
 Tags enable you to organise costs across multiple AWS services by business category.
 - Incentivise teams to architect for cost.
-- AWS TRusted Advisor can provide real-time guidance on how to provision your resources in accordance with AWS best practices
+- AWS Trusted Advisor can provide real-time guidance on how to provision your resources in accordance with AWS best practices